pestrela/music/traktor/README.md

   * Comparison to Serato: untested
   * Comparison to VDJ: fixable for sure

-* **e) What other softwares do better than Traktor**\
+## What I miss in Traktor
+\
-Well, quite a lot.
-But in the end the above-mentioned features are more important to me.
+Well, quite a lot.\
   * Elastic beatgrids
-  * Plug-and-Play to Pioneer gear / DDJ controllers.
+  * Plug-and-Play to all Pioneer gear / DDJ controllers.
   * Fantastic pad editor / pad modes to remap the pads very easily
   * Turntable start/stop on play/pause button
   * Video support
   * [VDJscript](https://www.virtualdj.com/wiki/VDJscript.html)
   * smart playlists and related tracks

+But in the end Traktor has the above-mentioned unique features that I depend on.

 ## Why i like BIG mechanical jogwheels